JCollado02/Monitor/README.md

 ## How It Works

 DHT22 sensors capture temperature and humidity data and transmit readings to an ESP32 microcontroller.
-The ESP32 sends data via POST requests to the Spring Boot backend, which stores readings in a PostgreSQL database hosted on Neon.
+The ESP32 sends data via POST requests to the Spring Boot backend, which stores readings in a PostgreSQL database hosted on Supabase.
 The React frontend retrieves data through GET requests and visualizes real-time metrics on a web dashboard.

 ## Setup Instructions